 ● Jewelry is made using recycled materials such as gemstones.

-● In the case of Diamonds, Substituting natural diamonds with synthetic ones to adorn gold jewelry.
+● In the case of diamonds, Substituting natural diamonds with synthetic lab-grown ones to adorn gold jewelry.
+Learn more about what are lab-grown diamonds.

-● There was no child labor and gender inequality, that fair wages were paid to laborers, and that working hours were reasonable.
+● There was no child labor and gender inequality, fair wages were paid to laborers, and reasonable working hours.

 ● The practices used did not pollute the environment or impact it negatively in any way.